teacheredu-euniwell/oer-diversity-inclusion/README.md

 Case Description
 ---

 > You are a 9th grade teacher at a rural school.
 A new school year is just beginning.
-You start teaching a new class group and find out on the first day that one student (the “Markus” on your list of names) does not identify with their biological sex.
-Their family is strictly religious and does not accept transgender people.
+You start teaching a new class group and find out on the first day that one student (the“Markus” on your list of names) does not identify with their biological sex.
+>
+> Their family is strictly religious and does not accept transgender people.
 Despite this upbringing, Markus decided during the summer holidays that they now want to be addressed only as Martina and to use female pronouns.
 The parents do not accept their son’s decision, so Markus/Martina now not only has internal conflicts due to their religiosity, but also external conflicts with their family.
 >
 > After the first few weeks of school together, you as a teacher notice that Martina is having difficulties in the class community and is becoming withdrawn.
 You fear that the situation is becoming overwhelming for your student.
 The internal conflicts caused by religion and the social conflicts with classmates and family members need to be regulated to avert the development of further problems such as a drop in school performance.